Published biannually, AJS Perspectives is the leading forum for exploring methodological and pedagogical issues in Jewish Studies.

 Mark L. Smith, American Jewish University

 Daniela R.P.
-Weiner, Stanford University
+Weiner, Stevens Institute of Technology,

 Melissa Weininger, California State University, Northridge